Emiliano Fenu

 Emiliano Fenu (born 29 January 1977) is an Italian politician, mayor of Nuoro since 2025.

 He has been a member of the Chamber of Deputies of the XIX legislature of Italy, after being a Senator of the XVIII legislature for the Five Star Movement.

+Biography

+In 2003, he earned a degree in economics and business from the University of Cagliari.
+After working as an administrative clerk at a company, he has been a certified public accountant since 2007 and has been registered as a statutory auditor since 2008.
+Over the years, he has handled audits of local government entities, tax assessments, tax litigation, mediation, corporate accounting, tax returns, tax and fiscal assistance for businesses and individuals, corporate and contractual consulting, business valuations, and statutory audits.